Automatically link your test automation results to test cases in your Testmo repository with the Testmo automation linking tool.

 -

-warn: Logs warnings but continues execution using precedence order- Good for gradual migration scenarios
+warn: Logs warnings but continues execution using the first (highest precedence) match- Good for gradual migration scenarios

 - Conflicts are visible but don't block CI/CD